 It was the first time I’d ever seen him feel really confident and secure in the pool, and it made me so happy!
 I think this will be a great jumping off point for him looking forward to learning to swim in the future, which is something that is so important to me; being surrounded by water, I really want my kids to feel happy, confident, secure, and safe in the water.
 The SwimWays Baby Spring Float Sun Canopy is part of the SwimWays Swim Steps learn to swim program, with Swim Step 1 helping babies and toddlers gain confidence as they are introduced to the water.

 SwimWays is the industry leader in promoting water safety, and encouraging families to teach their children how to swim, which is why they founded National Learn to Swim Day, which aims to educate parents and kids about being safe in and around the water, as well as the importance of everyone learning to swim.
 Established in 2012, this day falls on the 3rd Saturday in May, and will be celebrated on May 19th this year – and we’ll definitely be celebrating it in a pool!
 You can read more about National Learn to Swim Day here.
 I’m so glad we took this float on our Amelia Island trip, I really think it made a difference in Grayson’s attitude towards water, and he’ll be ready to hit the pool big time this summer!
+For more pool safety tips for babies and toddlers read through this post.

 How do you help your little ones to feel safe in the water?
 Have you tried the SwimWays Baby Spring Float Sun Canopy?
 Let me know in the comments!